RMITLibrary/easy_cite/markdown/ieee.md

 ##### Online journal articles with no page numbers

-Journal articles that are published online tend to have no page numbers.
-When you need to specify the page range (start and end page) in your reference list entry, but the article has no page numbers, include the alternative page locator available (e.g. article number).

-If there is no article number or alternative page locator, omit them.

-**Example:**
+Some online journal articles with an **article number** instead of a page range will have no page numbers, even when you view the PDF version.
+Certain other sources also have no page numbers sometimes, such as some e-books, and webpages and websites.

+If the work you are referencing does NOT contain a page range (e.g. for your reference list entry), include the article number in the place of a page range.
+Put the word **Article** before its identifying number (e.g. Article 12345, Article e12345).

+**Examples:**

 *Note:* Although the example below has a volume number (151), it has no issue number, hence its omission.

-> [7] &nbsp;&nbsp; F. Liang, J. Hong, and X. Zhang, "Fault diagnosis of real-scenario battery systems in electric vehicles using the multi-scale fuzzy entropy algorithm," *Eng.
+> [2] &nbsp;&nbsp; F. Liang, J. Hong, and X. Zhang, "Fault diagnosis of real-scenario battery systems in electric vehicles using the multi-scale fuzzy entropy algorithm," *Eng.
 Appl.
 Artif.
 Intell.*, vol. 151, Article 110670, Jul.
+2025.

+> [3] &nbsp;&nbsp; J. Gao, J. Hong, and B. Huang, "One-step syntheses of face-centered cubic OsxPt1-x/C with near-zero-overpotential hydrogen evolution from electronic-state engineering," *Adv Sci (Weinh).*, vol. 12, no. 28, Article e2504161, Jul.
+2025.

+Most journal articles with an **article number**, however, will have a page range when you view the PDF version.
+In the reference list entry, include the page range (e.g. 1-16) as you normally would for a journal article.

+**Example:**

+*Note:* Although the example below has a volume number (230), it has no issue number, hence its omission.

+> [7] &nbsp;&nbsp; D. Hidellaarachchi, J. Grundy, and R. Hoda, "The role of humour in software engineering - a literature review and preliminary taxonomy," *J. Syst.
+Softw.*, vol. 230, pp. 1-16, Article 112560, Dec.
 2025.

 ###### end-subtype-content